All posts

 Open http://localhost:3000.
 You should see the ChatGPT inspector with your recipe card rendered inside a chat conversation.
 The user message “Give me a recipe for chocolate chip cookies” appears in the chat, and your component renders the structured recipe below it.

 From here, try switching display modes in the inspector toolbar.
 Your app can render inline (inside the chat), fullscreen, or picture-in-picture.
-Toggle dark mode to check that your Tailwind classes work in both themes.
+Toggle dark mode to check that your Tailwind classes handle both themes.
 And edit your component while the inspector is running: changes hot reload instantly.

 How It Works

-The data flow in a ChatGPT App is:
+The data flow in a ChatGPT App follows the MCP Apps standard:

 Your resource is pure UI.
 It doesn’t call APIs or run server logic.
 ChatGPT handles the intelligence, and your app handles the presentation.
-This separation is why MCP Apps are portable across hosts: the same component works in ChatGPT, Claude, and any other MCP-compatible host.
+This separation is why MCP Apps are portable across hosts: the same component works in ChatGPT, Claude, Goose, VS Code, Postman, and MCPJam from a single codebase.
 The MCP Apps introduction covers this architecture in detail.

 During development, the simulation file stands in for ChatGPT.
 In production, real tool calls from ChatGPT replace the mock data, and your component renders identically because the data shape is the same.